shenryHen/localhank/content/shannon-sharpe.md

 5. What they're starting to do is take his kindness for weakness.
 He might have to touch somebody...he might have to put hands on somebody - you don't have to be a catholic priest.<br>
 	_On people generally disrespecting LeBron James and assuming his kind nature is a weakness  - 2017.14.11_

 1. <a href="https://youtu.be/6-00hORvE_0?t=1218" target="_blank"> If you see me fighting a bear don't help me, help the bear.
-And pour honey on me.
-Cuz I want him to stay right there.
-Cuz he'll take off and start running when I start whipping him.
-But if I got honey on me he'll be like "oooh" that tastes good, so I can whip him longer.</a><br>
+And pour honey on me.</a><br>
 	_On being confident that LeBron will beat the LA Clippers, even at full strength, in the 2021 playoffs, that he'll take almost whatever bet on it. - 2021.12.22_

 1. <a href="https://youtu.be/EVK8Fb8W7Cw?t=255" target="_blank">Can you stop this foolishness?
-They gone ban you from Twitter.
-If you keep tweeting misleading statements, "that Kevin Durant is the best player in the NBA", they gon ban ya.
-The last guy that did that, he got banned permanently.
-I don't want you to get banned for a year Skip for tweeting misleading statements!</a><br>
+They gone ban you from Twitter if you keep tweeting misleading statements...The last guy that did that, he got banned permanently.
+I don't want you to get banned for a year, Skip, for tweeting misleading statements!</a><br>
 	_On Skip Bayless tweeting misinformation that Kevin Durant is the best Player in the NBA.
 It's obviously still LeBron James, 2021.12.26_

 1. <a href="https://youtu.be/-6mVloLOBKM" target="_blank">Discipline will allow you to live up to expectations.</a><br>